MickShannahan/fs-journal-2/quizzes/week01.md

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+body, or main
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+ordered list
+unordered list
+description list
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+it opens up a wide range of customization for your bootstrap elements
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+border-box
 ```